mh-skjelvareid/vidtransgeoref/README.md

 It's possible to iterate on this, changing time offsets until the timing is correct.

 Extract images corresponding to every row of the CSV with timestamps overlapping the video file.
-Save a GeoPackage file with the positions and filenames of each image:
+Save a GeoPackage file with the positions and filenames of each image.

     vidtransgeotag.extract_geotagged_images_from_video(
         video_path,
         image_dir,
-        gpkg_path="georagged_images.gpkg")
+        gpkg_path="geotagged_images.gpkg")

+Optionally, filter points so that the change in position from point to point is above a minimum distance (in meters):

+    vidtransgeotag.extract_geotagged_images_from_video(
+        video_path,
+        image_dir,
+        gpkg_path="geotagged_images.gpkg",
+        filter_min_distance_m=10.0)